Juniper-SE/Apstra_IBA_Probes/README.md

 ### Custom Telemetry Collectors

-- Selection of the OS Variant (in the `Platform` tab of Custom Collector):
+- Selection of the OS Variant for Junos devices (in the `Platform` tab of Custom Collector):
-  - Junos:

 | OS Variant | Models |
 | --- | --- |